EstebanForge/daedalus/docs/workflow-proposal.md

 ## Overview

-This document defines the recommended workflow forDaedalus — from initial concept through implementation.
+This document defines the recommended workflow for Daedalus — from initial concept through implementation.
 It is designed to provide clear context for both humans and LLM agents collaborating on the project.

 ---